darwijesinghe/AssignaApi/README.md

 // Request

 {
-  "tsk_id": 1,
+  "TskId": 1,
-  "message": "Please do this task as soon as possible" }
+  "Message": "Please do this task as soon as possible."
+}

 // Response